 • Reduced occurrence of migraine attacks and cluster headaches, and helpful for tinnitus.

-Before contemplating melatonin supplementation, consider nutrition, your environment and metabolic and lifestyle disruptors
+Before contemplating supplementation, consider nutrition, diet, environment, and your lifestyle

 Impaired detoxification.
 The brain has its own internal detoxing system called the glymphatic system that turns on when we’re asleep and clears away toxins and waste products that could be responsible for neurological disorders and brain diseases like Alzheimer’s.
 The glymphatic system is 10 times more active during sleep compared to when you’re awake.

-Like other hormones, melatonin levels decline as we age even if we’re doing all the right things.
-So, by the time we reach age 40-50, chances are pretty good we’re low, especially since the half-life of melatonin is only one hour.
+Like other hormones, levels decline as we age even if we’re doing all the right things.

 Here’s how to increase your production of melatonin naturally

-It’s best to start with a small dose.
-Melatonin-B6/Mg by Biotics Research contains melatonin, B6 in the P-5-P form, and magnesium glycinate.
-Always start with a half tablet or small dose (0.25 to 0.5 mg) taken one to two hours before bedtime, and see how your body responds.
-Doses of 1.5 to 3 mg at night is a very safe and effective dose, and allows your body a chance to use the supplement, yet still make its own hormone.
+It’s best to start with a smaller dose taken one to two hours before bedtime, and see how your body responds.
+Doses of 1.5 to 3 mg at night are safe and effective allowing your body a chance to use the supplement, yet still make its own production.
 Listen to your body, and if you start feeling more alert, you’ve likely taken too much and need to lower your dose.

 As a caveat, some people feel sluggish after taking melatonin.
 Pulsing small amounts and reducing the dose further generally takes care of that.